 “What I constantly remind [parents] of is, yes, you could be doing more and yet you’re still trying your best right now,” she says, adding it’s more important to focus on making small changes that will ultimately lead to a greater goal.

 One of the small changes families could make is to participate in the family mental health challenge that Dr. Wang started with the help of fellow psychiatrists and some local high school students.
 After receiving suggestions for non-screen family activities from some of her Toronto and GTA colleagues, several Toronto high school students created some graphics with suggestions for how families could spend more quality time together.

 There was a cookbook with food-related options for families to choose from: putting a new twist on a family recipe, an outdoor BBQ, cooking a meal together.
-There were also suggestions such as family karaoke nights or planning a family trip for 2022.
+There were also suggestions such as family karaoke nights or planning a future family trip.

 Dr. Wang says it’s a way to help parents and caregivers think creatively during a stressful time about fun activities they can do with their children that don’t involve technology.